 Experience festas de São João like a local

 By now you probably have heard that June is the month where people in Portugal celebrate the patron saints of their cities.
-The saint differs from city to city: Porto celebrates Saint John (Festas de São João), Lisbon celebrates Saint Anthony, and so on… June is a month filled with local festivities.
-A time to take in what Porto, Portugal and its people are, at their core!
-Just like every other Tripeiro (the nickname for Porto inhabitants), we at Taste Porto long for the month of June.
+The saint differs from city to city: Porto celebrates Saint John (Festas de São João), Lisbon celebrates Saint Anthony, and so on… Local festivities fill the month of June.
+A time to take in what Porto, Portugal, and its people are, at their core!
+Just like every other Tripeiro (the nickname for Porto inhabitants), we at Taste Porto long for June.
 June 23rd, that’s the night!

 During that night, a flood of happy people will invade the city to the sound of hundreds of thousands of plastic hammers and the scent of aromatic herbs (basil, leek, citronella).
 The hammers are intended for (lightly) hitting people on the top of the head.
-Best practice is to do this while cheerfully say “Feliz São João!”
+A best practice is to do this while cheerfully saying “Feliz São João!”

 There aren’t enough words to accurately explain how amazing this night is and how big it is for us, come and experience it.
 It is sure to surprise you as thousands roam the streets of the city, with friends and family, chatting and looking for good times and food, of course!